 Expand Hillsboro’s current drinking water system to serve new customers

-Constructs new water infrastructure to meet future demand needs
+Construct new water infrastructure to meet future demand needs

 Reimburse the City for already-built water systems facilities